bhorkar/udacity_item_catalog/README.md

 ### Acknowlegements
 Following code was used as a starting point for the work where a book shelf catalog was developed.
 'https://github.com/br3ndonland/udacity-fsnd-flask-catalog'

-Perform changes to include new google sign-on method
+Include changes for the new google sign-on method